 The marans is a breed that originated in France around the 1940's.
 They come in many different colors, ours are the "cuckoo" color.
 Cuckoo is a black and white mottled coloring, similar to a barred plymouth rock, but the bars don't line up perfectly with the cuckoo coloring.

-They are best known for their dark brown eggs.
-Some strains will lay a chocolate brown colored egg.
-Solid chocolate brown egg layers are hard to come by in the US, most US hens will lay very dark brown eggs with chocolate brown speckles.
+They are best known for their dark brown eggs with some strains laying a chocolate brown colored egg.
+Solid chocolate brown egg layers are hard to come by in the U.S. as most U.S. hens will lay very dark brown eggs but with chocolate brown speckles.

-My other favorite trait with this breed besides the beautiful eggs is that they mature very quickly for such a large bird.
-They mature at about 5-7lbs and started laying eggs at about 5 months old.
-They are also a calm bird and don't spook easily.
+My other favorite traits with this breed, besides the beautiful eggs, are that they tend to be calm, hard to spook and mature very quickly for such a large bird.
+They mature at about 5-7lbs and start laying eggs at about 5 months old when most other breeds start laying around 6 months.